RobertFacundo/RobertFacundo/README.md

 [GitHub Link](https://github.com/RobertFacundo/historyWebSite) | [Live Demo Link](https://history-web-site.vercel.app/)

 ### 🌱 I’m currently learning...
+I'm focused on improving my algorithmic logic by solving challenges on HackerRank and LeetCode.

+💻 I'm also...
-Advanced state management with Redux and complex Context situations to build more scalable and robust applications.
+Reviewing and refactoring my own code to build more scalable and robust applications.
 ---

 ### 📫 How to reach me: